 Three external letters of evaluation.

-The college/school dean shall forward nominations for endowed/named chairs and professorships with his/her recommendation to the provost and executive vice president for Academic Affairs.
+The college/school dean shall forward the nomination for the endowed/named chair or professorship with their recommendation to the provost and executive vice president for Academic Affairs.
 For colleges/schools in the Virginia Health Sciences, approval of the executive vice president for health sciences must be obtained prior to submitting the nomination to the Endowed/Named Chairs and Professorship Committee and Provost.

 The provost shall call a meeting of the endowed/named chair and professorship selection committee, whose membership includes: